We are working on updating this book for the latest version. Some content might be out of date.

 but falls short when exposed to the entire tower of Babel, so

-token filter requires a more
+the asciifolding token filter requires a more

 effective Unicode character-folding counterpart for dealing with the many